Why 24/7 Network Monitoring Is the Silent Guardian of Your Business

 Enhance Network Security with Protected Harbor

 A layered strategy is required to protect your network’s security and prevent unauthorized access to sensitive data.
-By routinely inspecting your network security on all network devices, mobile devices, and other devices with internet access in your organization, you can be sure you are following these security best practices.
+By routinely inspecting your network security on all network devices, mobile devices, and other devices with internet access in your organization, you can be sure you are following these security best practices under the small business IT security checklist.

 In addition to your security system, educating your staff about daily hazards and small business cybersecurity is crucial.
 Since remote work is the norm for most businesses these days, a more stringent training program is required to guarantee the security and protection of all company data.